lisachenko/go.aopphp.com/source/docs/index.md

 * [The Initial configuration](/docs/initial-configuration/) describes the steps to integrate AOP into your application
 * [The Pointcuts and advice definition](/docs/pointcuts-and-advices/) article contains some useful information about available advices and pointcuts
+* [The Privileged advices](/docs/privileged-advices/) describes the advanced technique to access private and protected members of the target class in the advice body.